Tim-TechArt/Studio/README.md

 At some point, I'll also be shifting parts of the Blueprint logic into C++ to gain a deeper understanding of how this aspect operates. <br>
 I'm doing this project in my spare time so it will probably be a bit slow :) <br>
 <br>
-This will end up with an attack effect that will be triggered in-game.
+This will _hopefully_ end up with an attack effect that will be triggered in-game.

 ## Progress